galaxyproject/galaxy-hub/src/news/GCC2017CallForHost/index.md

 Hosts get copious (and enthusiastic) organizational support from Galaxy's Outreach Team (who have been helping to organize GCC since 2011), and even more copious gratitude (even *adulation!)* from the Galaxy Community.

 See the **[full call for host proposals](PLACEHOLDER_ATTACHMENT_URL/src/Documents/GCC2016CallForHosts.pdf)** for more details on what should be covered in proposals.
 Proposals are due by the end of ~~30 October~~ **30 November 2015**.
-If you are interested in possibly hosting GCC2017 then please contact [mailto:outreach@galaxyproject.org](Galaxy Outreach) with any questions.
+If you are interested in possibly hosting GCC2017 then please contact [Galaxy Outreach](mailto:outreach@galaxyproject.org) with any questions.
 Our goal is to announce GCC2017 at GCC2016 this coming June.

 Hoping to work with you in 2017!